rudymatela/conjure/README.md

 that is able to generate Haskell code automatically.
 It supports recursion through
 catamorphisms, paramorphisms and the [`fix`] function.
-It is more mature than Conjure and is several orders of magnitude faster.

 [Barliman] for Lisp is another tool that does program synthesis.